NLnetLabs/cascade/doc/manual/source/man/cascaded-config.toml.rst

    optional).

-   If this option is set to ``true`` the server changes it working directory to the current directory and as such influences where files are looked for.
+   If this option is set to ``true`` the server changes it working directory to the root directory and as such influences where files are looked for.
 Use absolute path names in configuration to avoid ambiguities.